UC MagazineUC MagazineUniversity of Cincinnati

 Nationally known Cincinnati mayor

-U.S. embassies or foreign service with alumni
+U.S. embassies and foreign service with alumni

 Pamela Bridgewater, MS (A&S) ’70, HonDoc ’06